Coolidge Cup Debate Guide

-At the Coolidge Cup, students debate individually, and the timing and order of speeches is as described below.
+In the Coolidge 1v1 “singles” debate format, which is used at most Coolidge Cup qualifier tournaments and the Coolidge Cup itself, students debate individually.
+The timing and order of speeches is described below.
 Please familiarize yourself with it, as it likely differs from other formats that you have participated in throughout your debate career.

 1. First Affirmative Constructive: 5 minutes